A question that we all have to ask ourselves at some point is, should I get a new computer or at least upgrade my current one?

-According to us, the most important thing to do is divide your reasons for upgrading into two categories.
+According to us, the most important thing to do first is divided up your reasons for upgrading into two categories.
 What you want, and what you need.
-And you have to be honest with yourself here; 99% of the time, when you hear someone saying “I need to do this” or “I need to get that”, they don’t need it.
+And you have to be honest with yourself here, 99% of the time when you hear someone saying “I need to do this” or “I need to get that”, they don’t actually need it.

 Also, you need to consider the specifics of WHY you need a particular upgrade, whether it’s one component or the entire computer.

-Let’s start with cases where you would NEED to upgrade your computer because these are easy.
-Now, we’re not even talking about the obvious point where your computer is broken because that’s a no-brainer.
+Let’s start off with cases where you would NEED to upgrade your computer because these are really easy.
+Now, we’re not even talking about the obvious case where your computer is broken or something, because that’s a no-brainer.

-Instead, it may be that your computer cannot do something that you consider essential.
+Rather, it may be that your computer is unable to do something that you consider really important.
 It doesn’t have to be a matter of life and death.
 For example, perhaps all your friends just got a new video game, but your computer doesn’t meet the minimum specs.
-Sure, you don’t NEED to play the game because you won’t die without it, but it would suck to be the only one not able to join in the fun.
+Sure, you don’t NEED to play the game in the sense that you won’t die without it, but it would really suck to be the only one not able to join in the fun.

-Or another example is if you’re a video editor and use your computer for work, it needs to be pretty powerful for rendering videos.
-If you have a low-power computer, you could wait an entire day for a video to generate, but what if it fails, or you realize you made a mistake?
+Or another example is if you’re a video editor and use your computer for work and it needs to be pretty powerful for rendering videos.
+If you have a low-power computer, you could wait an entire day for a video to render, but what if it fails, or you realize you made a mistake?
 You’ll feel miserable for sure.

 If you get to the point where your computer makes it not necessarily IMPOSSIBLE, but IMPRACTICAL to do something you either need or really want to do, then it’s totally justifiable to upgrade.